 I have a refurbished hutch that I bought here in Vermont a few years ago.
 And when I got it home, the colors just didn’t match the way I envisioned it.
-And now that I have more time on my hands, my project this past weekend was to repaint this old hutch to warm up the corner it sits in.
+And now that I have more time on my hands during the lockdown, my project this past weekend was to repaint this old hutch into a blue hutch.

 The before photo is at the end of this post.

 I painted the inside an Alabaster white gloss finish.
-Simply, because it was a white that I had on hand.
-I left the sides to the hutch bare wood, as I like the rustic antique look it adds to the hutch.
+Simply because it was a white that I had on hand.
+I left the sides of the hutch bare wood, as I like the rustic antique look it adds to the hutch.

 I accented the inside with a few vintage blue bottles and simple white dishes that I have thrifted over the years.
-A couple of antique spring floral prints also hang on the side of the hutch, and I’ll be able to switch these out seasonally.
-I am going to really enjoy decorating this hutch now that the colors are so pleasing to the space!
+A couple of antique spring floral prints also hang on the side of the blue hutch, and I’ll be able to switch these out seasonally.
+I am going to really enjoy decorating this blue hutch now that the colors are so pleasing to this space!

 As I sit and write this blog post, I am looking directly at the hutch in front of me.
-And seriously wondering if an antique style wallpaper would be flattering to the back of the hutch or will it be too busy?
+And seriously wondering if an antique-style wallpaper would be flattering to the back of the hutch or if it will be too busy?

 Let me know what you think in the comments section below.